 Noise sources at the Brisbane LMF are expected to include daily inspections, pre-departure cleaning and testing, quarterly inspections, and train storage activities.
+Train maintenance would take place inside the maintenance building with minimal noise spillover into the surrounding area.
 Analysts used the method in Section 4.4 of the FTA guidance manual (FTA 2018: page 45 and following) to predict noise exposure from the LMF.
 This method assumes fully loaded yards and shops with noise-generating activity.
 A reference SEL of 118 dBA at 50 feet distance corresponding to 20 train movements in a peak activity hour was used to predict noise from the facility.
 The planned LMF layouts and number of movements per day were used to calculate noise exposure at nearby noise-sensitive receptors.
 The predicted noise levels from the Brisbane LMF were combined with the HSR operations noise predictions and compared to the impact criteria described in Section 4.1.3.